Lettly/Youtube-Download-Batch/README.md

 # youtube-download-batch

-Sure!
-Here’s a README file for the batch script you provided:

----

-# Video and Audio Download Batch Script

 ## Overview

 This batch script facilitates downloading video or audio from URLs using `yt-dlp`.
 It reads settings from configuration files and allows you to select formats and destinations for your downloads.